fresheneesz/bip-trinary-version-signaling/bip-trinary-version-bits.md

 - Lock-in can happen at significantly lower support signaling than BIP8's 90% supermajority requirement if there is little opposition.
 - No LOT=true option.
 - A combination of `minimum_started_blocks` and `lockedin_blocks` are used to determine activation height in a relative way instead of the absolute  `minimum_activation_height` setting.
+- Has a SHOULD_SIGNAL state to give a monetary warning to stragglers to upgrade their node before the deployment becomes ACTIVE.
+This was inspired by the MUST_SIGNAL state in BIP8.

 ## Backwards compatibility